Skip to Content

 Millipedes are considered one of nature’s great recyclers and prefer to spend their time in moist, decaying plant material where they can chow down and convert nutrients back into the soil.
 You can often find them in compost heaps, rotting wood, and other sources of organic waste.
 Following periods of extreme weather like drought or heavy rain, millipedes may find their way indoors in search of shelter.

-Are Millipedes Bad To Have?
+Are Millipedes Bad to Have?

 For the most part, millipedes are more of an inconvenience than an actual threat.
 They aren’t known to spread disease or destroy your belongings like cockroaches.
 Nor will millipedes bite when confronted like spiders.
 Instead, these peculiar bugs have a way of protecting themselves that’s as strange as their appearance.